c

 Smyrna

 Concord Covered Bridge Open to traffic.
 Build in 1872.
-Also known as Nickajack Creek and Ruff's Mill. - Location: Smyrna, GA - Directions: From Atlanta, take I-75 north to I-285 west.
+Also known as Nickajack Creek and Ruff's Mill. - Location: Smyrna Georgia - Directions: From Atlanta, take I-75 north to I-285 west.
 Take Exit 10 and go 7 miles to Smyrna and 2 1/2 miles southwest on Concord Road.
-Smyrna, GA
+Smyrna Georgia

 Springfield

-Historic Effingham Society’s Old Jail Museum - The two-story jail, housing Revolutionary and Native American artifacts, was built in 1934.
-Open: Sun 2-4 pm.
+Historic Effingham Living History and Old Jail Museum - The two-story jail, housing Revolutionary and Native American artifacts, was built in 1934.
 Group tours by reservation.
-Free.
-Amenities: Parking, Public Restrooms, and Accessibility for mobility-impaired.
+Call for hours and fees.
+Amenities: Parking, Public Restrooms, Accessibility for mobility-impaired and party facilities.
+Phone: 912-754-2170 - Address: 1002 Pine St, Springfield Georgia 31329

 Statesboro

 Averitt Center for the Arts - The historic Statesboro Bank now houses an art gallery and more.
 The Emma Kelly Theater offers performances year-round.
 Open Mon - Fri 10 am - 7 pm and Sat 10 am - 4 pm.
 Amenties: Parking, Public Restrooms and Accessibility for mobility-impaired.
-Phone: 912-212-ARTS - Address: 33 E Main St., Statesboro, GA
+Phone: 912-212-ARTS - Address: 33 E Main St., Statesboro Georgia

 St. Marys